OpenAPITools/openapi-style-validator/README.md

 something similar, but it was proprietary.
 I didn't want to pay for the service so I created this project in my free times.
 I did not validate lately if they still have this feature.

-## How to use JaffSoft swagger-style-validator
+## How to use JaffSoft openapi-style-validator

 For now, the project is a simple command line interface (CLI) and a library.
 The easiest way to use it right now is to use the CLI and check the output.
 It will list all errors found based on the options you provided.